manansaipi/Serfee-API/README.md

 - `FIREBASE_AUTH_DOMAIN`: set your Firebase Auth Domain got in Account Settings in Firebase Console
 - `FIREBASE_PROJECT_ID`: set your Firebase or GCP Project ID

-You can see the example of .env file in env.example file
+You can see the example of the `.env` file in the `env.example` file included in the root folder of the project.

 ## 🏃‍♂️ Run Local